20 BEST Things To Do In Kefalonia, Greece

 Myrtos Beach

-Another scenic stretch of coastline in Kefalonia is Myrtos Beach.
+Another scenic stretch of coastline in Kefalonia can be found at Myrtos Beach.
+Myrtos Beach is arguably the most famous beach in Kefalonia and one of the most well-known in the Ionians.
 Heading here is easily one of the best things to do in Kefalonia.
 It may look familiar since it’s one of the most photographed spots in all of Greece, though pictures can’t fully capture the striking beauty of this beach.

-It’s set between two towering mountainsides and the shimmering blue of the sea is mesmerizing.
-It’s about half a mile long and instead of sand, you’ll see marbled pebbles.
-There are sun loungers to rent and rest on.
+Myrtos is set between two towering mountainsides and the shimmering blue of the sea is mesmerizing.
+It’s about half a mile long and instead of sand, you’ll find marbled pebbles.
+There are sun loungers to rent and rest on, or you can park your towel right on the pebbles.
 Be sure to stop at the viewpoint up top before heading down to the actual beach for jaw-dropping vistas.

-Pastel-colored houses line the waterfront, along with a smattering of cute bars, taverns, and cafes.
+Picture pastel-colored houses that line the waterfront, along with a smattering of cute bars, taverns, and cafes.
 The views from the top of the town are gorgeous and wandering the winding streets here is a lovely way to spend a day in Kefalonia.
+We made our way here after Myrtos Beach and spent a few hours walking around, petting the cats, and swimming in the calm waters.

 Ithaca is another small island that’s only a short distance away from the coasts of Kefalonia.
-It’s easy to get an affordable ferry from Sami to take you up close to this sea surrounded treasure, making it the perfect day trip.
+It’s easy to get an affordable ferry from Sami or Fiskardo to take you up close to this sea surrounded treasure, making it the perfect day trip .
 Here there are two peninsulas connected only by an isthmus.

-The main port, called Vathy, has smaller boats that you can rent to explore the cove-filled coastline.
+The main port, Vathy, has smaller boats to rent to explore the cove-filled coastline.
 Onshore, you can hike to the top of several of the peaks here, such as Pernarakia or Kathara, and bask in breathtaking panoramas looking out over Kefalonia and beyond.
 Our favorite town in Ithaka is Kioni, and we highly recommend visiting as it’s one of the best things to do in Ithaca.
+We stayed on Ithaca for five days and loved our time.
+To this day Ithaca remains one of our favorite Greek islands.
+It’s far from the madding crowds of Zakynthos, Corfu, and Kefalonia too.
+So, if you can swing your itinerary to include a few days in Ithaca, we recommend it.

 Ithaca is also legendary for being the mythical home of Odysseus as well.
 Talk about epic!